hassaan4584/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 - Colors are used to denote value and purpose and don't provide mixed signals.
 For example, enabled and disabled controls aren't colored the same or a red triangle conveys a problem but only if red isn't used everywhere else in your app.
 - If you create rich media apps or apps primarily used for reading and watching, you provide a sensible value for [`UIWhitePointAdaptivityStyle`][26] to adjust along with True Tone.
 - You handle color management well, and ensure any P3 colors display fine on sRGB devices.
 - Your app has a voice, and you use it consistently.
-For example, if your app strikes a formal tone, you wouldn't display an error message with text that's overtly out of place or humurous.
+For example, if your app strikes a formal tone, you wouldn't display an error message with text that's overtly out of place or humorous.
 - You opt to lean on system fonts to better support all sizes, improve legibility and consistency.
 If you have a custom font, it provides value and has a direct purpose for being used over system fonts.
 They also work with all weights and dynamic type sizes.
 - Lastly, your app is "jank" free.
 You know what this means for you.